 DOCUMENTARY PHOTOGRAPHY: THROUGH THE LENS

-As part of NYU Florence’s academic activities on photography, photo-journalism and the European Parliamentary Elections, NYU Florence Professor Alessandra Capodacqua will curate a series of talks and workshops by renowned international documentary photographers who will present their work and discuss the importance of documenting our world through photography.
+As part of NYU Florence’s academic activities on photography and photo-journalism, NYU Florence Professor Alessandra Capodacqua will curate a series of talks and workshops by renowned international documentary photographers who will present their work and discuss the importance of documenting our world through photography.

 LPD convenes some of the world’s foremost scholars, policy makers, practitioners, business leaders, public intellectuals and artists whose ideas and work have made a significant cultural or intellectual contribution to global society and the revival of the spirit of humanism for which Florence is known.
 They gather at Villa la Pietra, New York University's exceptional site in Florence, to confront some of the most intractable issues of contemporary society through the creative interplay of ideas and perspectives.